Music Videos

 A Subtle Haunting: Lana Del Rey’s “Flipside” Video

-In the summer before the pandemic, I’d begun boxing with more seriousness.
-But unlike Thailand—where joining a fight gym was a way of life and could easily consume entire days—in Budapest lessons were offered piecemeal.
+In the summer before the pandemic, I’d taken to boxing with more seriousness.
+But unlike Thailand, where joining a fight gym was a way of life and could easily consume entire days, in Budapest lessons were offered piecemeal.
 A few hours a week wasn’t enough.
 So I’d put on my twelve-ounce gloves and take out my aggression on the enormous ceramic furnace in my rented bedroom, aiming at the corner to approximate body shots and hooks.
 Each strike, loud and flush as a handclap, sent shockwaves through my arms and down my spine.
 Still, I kept digging at it, this unmovable object, until I felt my wrist begin to give under the stress.

 I was fresh off six months of fight training, eager to return to Thailand for what I hoped would be my second Muay Thai bout.
-Between relationships—ending one in memory and beginning another in real time—I fell asleep and woke up to Lana Del Rey’s smoldering lo-fi torch song “Flipside.”
+Between relationships—ending one in memory and beginning another in real time, so many times I fell asleep and woke up to Lana Del Rey’s smoldering lo-fi torch song “Flipside.”

 Lana Del Rey, “Flipside”